Infinity Guitar Works

 Early Life

 Seth was born on January 1st, 1910 in Kalamazoo, Michigan.
-Even at an early age he showed great aptitude for electronics.
+Even at an early age, he showed a great aptitude for electronics.
 The vast amount of development in the musical and studio recording fields actually came from the radio and telephony industries.
 Specialist magazines and even newspapers would print schematics for radio projects for electronics enthusiasts to build at home.
-Such was the quality of the information within these publications that it gave it’s readers a very good grounding in the practical and theoretical aspects of electronics.
+Such was the quality of the information within these publications that it gave its readers a very good grounding in the practical and theoretical aspects of electronics.
 Many went on to study these topics further.
 As the early advent of the electrification of musical instruments began, many of these young engineers saw a new avenue for their skills.

 This was a path taken by a young Seth Lover.
 With the encouragement of both his grandparents and teachers, his knowledge quickly grew.
 He even built his own valve radio from scratch as a young teenager.
-After graduating school and working through a succession of jobs, Seth eventually enrolled in the US Army.
+After graduating from school and working through a succession of jobs, Seth eventually enrolled in the US Army.

 Armed Forces

 Seth’s first stint with the US armed forces came in the early 1930s where he was part of the 16th Field Artillery.
-There’s he gained much more knowledge and experience as a radio engineer.
+There he gained much more knowledge and experience as a radio engineer.
 As he left the Army, he signed up for a radio-electronics course to further his education in a subject he was now clearly very adept at.

 At the start of World War II, Seth rejoined the army.
 Spending a lot of time teaching basic electronics and radio operations.
-During the war he was transferred to the US Navy where he continued working as an electronics instructor.
+During the war, he was transferred to the US Navy where he continued working as an electronics instructor.

 Gibson